naspeh/mailur/README.rst

     # Then synchronize all emails
     $ ./manage.py sync -b

-    # Then you can see your emails in NaMail
+    # Then you can see your emails in Namail
     $ ./manage.py run -w